-- Provide 12 months or 24 months (or greater) P&L compiled and signed by CPA (or Enrolled Agent if license can be verified) with evidence of State certification or Professional Registry through the time of the last of 3 consecutive business bank statements.
-For convenience, 1 year-end P&L's and year-todate can be submitted. - Income equals 12+ month average (or 24+ month average) net income shown on P & L. - Total allowable deposits from the business bank statements must be no more or no less than 10% of the average monthly gross revenues reflected on the P & L's.
+- Provide 12 months or 24 months (or greater) P&L compiled and signed by CPA (or Enrolled Agent if license can be verified) through the time of the last of 3 consecutive business bank statements.
+For convenience, 1 year-end P&L's and year-to-date can be submitted. - Income equals 12+ month average (or 24+ month average) net income shown on P & L. - Total allowable deposits from the business bank statements must be no more or no less than 10% of the average monthly gross revenues reflected on the P & L's.

-Method 5: P&L Only - 12 or 24-month P&L by Accountant/Cert Tax Preparer (w/evidence of state certification or professional registry) (Capped at 80% LTV/CLTV, no bank statements required)
+Method 5: P&L Only - 12 or 24-month P&L by CPA (or Enrolled Agent if license can be verified).
+Capped at 80% LTV/CLTV, no bank statements required.